thutyecology/hazard_infrastructure_health/README.md

 | `fig5_future_exposure.py` | Proportion of counties with high compound exposure under each SSP | Fig. 5j–l |
 | `table1_regression_analysis.py` | Multiple linear regression and ridge regression of HALE on hazard–infrastructure categories | Table 1 |

 > **Note:** Global maps (Fig. 1a, 2a, 3a–j, 4a–j, 5a–i) were produced using ArcGIS.
-Administrative Boundaries on country- and county-level boundary shapefiles can be downloaded from the World Bank Official Boundaries dataset (https://datacatalog.worldbank.org/search/dataset/0038272/world-bank-official-boundaries).
+Country-level boundary shapefiles are included under `data/worldbank_administrative_units/`.
+County-level shapefiles are not included due to file size; they can be downloaded from the [World Bank Official Boundaries dataset](https://datacatalog.worldbank.org/search/dataset/0038272/world-bank-official-boundaries) or requested from the author team.

 ---